hainworldhq/hain-whitepaper/05-working-principles.md

 It is easy for a framework to grow outward through new names, new subdomains, new themes, and new directions.
 But expansion without structural discipline weakens rather than strengthens a system.

-In HAIN, growth is useful only when it preserves or improves legibility.
+In HAIN, growth is useful only when it preserves or improves [structural clarity](https://github.com/hainworldhq/hain-glossary/blob/main/terms/structural-clarity.md).

 This means new domains, concepts, repositories, or terminology should be evaluated not by how interesting they sound, but by whether they strengthen the clarity of the framework.
 If they introduce ambiguity, redundancy, or fragmentation, they should remain inactive until their role becomes clearer.